-From 2012 through March 31, 2017, the Company has repurchased 1,090,370 shares of Common Stock at an average price of approximately \$4.49 per share, for a total of approximately \$4.9 million in repurchases under the stock repurchase program.
-No shares were repurchased under the stock repurchase program during the first three months of 2017.
+From 2012 through March 31, 2018, the Company has repurchased 1,095,998 shares of Common Stock at an average price of approximately \$4.50 per share, for a total of approximately \$4.9 million in repurchases under the stock repurchase program.
+During the first three months of 2018, 5,628 shares were repurchased under the stock repurchase program.

-Note 9.
+Note 10.
 Related Parties

 The Executive Chairman of the Company, Mark E. Schwarz, is also the chairman, chief executive officer and portfolio manager of Newcastle Capital Management, L.P. ("NCM").
 NCM is the general partner of Newcastle Partners L.P. ("Newcastle"), which is the largest shareholder of the Company.
-Clinton Coleman (Managing Director at NCM) and James Dvorak (Managing Director at NCM) also serve as directors of the Company.
+James Dvorak (Managing Director at NCM) also serves as a director of the Company.

 The Company's corporate headquarters are located at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, which are also the offices of NCM.
 The Company occupies a portion of NCM space on a month-to-month basis at \$2.5 thousand per month, pursuant to a services agreement entered into between the parties.
 Pursuant to the services agreement, the Company receives the use of NCM's facilities and equipment and accounting, legal and administrative services from employees of NCM.
-The Company incurred expenses pursuant to the services agreement totaling approximately \$7.5 thousand for the three months ended March 31, 2017 and 2016.
-The Company did not owe NCM any amounts under the services agreement as of March 31, 2017 or 2016.
+The Company incurred expenses pursuant to the services agreement totaling approximately \$7.5 thousand for the three months ended March 31, 2018 and 2017.
+The Company did not owe NCM any amounts under the services agreement as of March 31, 2018 or 2017.

-The Company owned a non-consolidated 50% interest in Wilhelmina Kids & Creative Management LLC ("Kids"), a New York City-based modeling agency that specialized in representing child models/talents, from newborns to children 14 years of age.
+The Company previously owned an unconsolidated 50% interest in Wilhelmina Kids & Creative Management LLC ("Kids"), a New York City-based modeling agency that specialized in representing child models/talents, from newborns to children 14 years of age.
 On December 9, 2016, the owners of Kids agreed to dissolve Kids and ceased related business operations of Kids.
 On March 1, 2017, the Company paid \$0.1 million to another owner of Kids in accordance with the December 9, 2016 agreement to liquidate the enterprise.
 As a result, Wilhelmina no longer maintains a child models division.